 When using the COSS exchange, you’ll get simple and easy to understand deposit fees.
-If you’re using a credit or debit card to load USD, EUR, GBP, HDK, or JPY onto your account, there are no deposit fees.
+If you’re using a credit card or debit card to load USD, EUR, GBP, HDK, or JPY onto your account, there are no deposit fees.

 The same is true if you’re loading your account with crypto via the blockchain from another wallet or exchange.